netscale-technologies/netcomp_rcp_doc/doc/summaries.md

 If summary is not already reviewed, a new object "review" will be added to 'extra', containing "reviewer_uid" and "time", and `{"result": true}` will be returned.

-It is already reviewed, nothing is changed and  `{"result": false}` is returned
+If it is already reviewed (field "extra.review" exists), nothing is changed and  `{"result": false}` is returned

 If later on, you call insert_summary again for the same class, type and date (because of new data or because you want to add a notification_uid), **field 'extra' will be overwritten**, so marking the summary as 'not reviewed' again